 A commercial lawyer will carry out a range of tasks, but will generally practice in one of two main areas:

 Transactional lawyers advise clients on a range of matters such as tax, sale of goods or consumer law, employment law contracts, and intellectual property protection, as well as aspects of corporate law.
 Often, a commercial lawyer will specialise in one or a few of these areas, as each can be complex.

 Litigation lawyers, on the other hand, focus on disputes which arise in a commercial setting.
 These lawyers will generally advise clients on dispute resolution, and represent those clients in negotiations, mediation or arbitration, or in Court.
 Given these lawyers generally specialise in skills such as negotiation and in Court procedures, commercial litigation lawyers can often practice more broadly than those who focus on transactions.

-To become a commercial lawyer, you must first complete a law degree at law school (either an undergraduate Bachelor of Laws, or a postgraduate Juris Doctor), both of which require a certain number of credit points.
+To make a career as a commercial lawyer, you must first complete a law degree at university – law school (either an undergraduate course Bachelor of Laws, or a postgraduate course Juris Doctor), both of which require a certain number of credit points.
 Enrolment at law schools in Australian cities such as Sydney and Melbourne is extremely competitive, often requiring a strong UAC ranking to allow admission.